Parashqevi Qiriazi: Biography

 She is also known for having organized teaching for children and night schools in other southern Albania villages and for helping to organize local libraries.

 She contributed to the foundation of the Yll' i Mëngjesit association (Morning Star) in 1909 and later, when she had migrated to the US, she continued to publish the periodical with the same name from 1917 to 1920.
 The magazine was published every fortnight and included articles on Albanian politics, society, history, philology, literature, and folklore.

 In 1914 she left Albania for Romania along with her sister as a consequence of the Greek occupation of the city.

 She later went to the United States and became a member of the Albanian-American community, on behalf of which she participated in the Conference of Peace of Paris in 1919 to represent the rights of the Albanians.

 Parashqevi returned to Albania in 1921, after which she followed political developments there with interest, without losing sight of national aspirations.
 She became one of the founders and directors of the Female Institution named "Kyrias," after her family, in Tirana and Kamëz, in cooperation with her sister Sevasti and brother-in-law Kristo Dako.

 In October 1928, at the initiative of the Ministry of Interior, the organization "Gruaja Shqiptare" ("The Albanian woman") was founded in Tirana, with plans to create branches nationwide and in the diaspora.
 It was created under the patronage of the Queen Mother and King Zog's sister Princess Sanije.
 The organization aimed at promoting education, hygiene, and charitable activities, and raising Albanian women to a higher cultural level.
 As a well-educated woman, Parashqevi succeeded in gaining a leadership position in it.
 Between 1929 and 1931, the organization published its periodical Shqiptarja ("The Albanian [f]"), which featured many articles contributed by Parashqevi and her sister Sevasti.
 The journal took issue with conservative thinking, championing the women's movement and its demands.

 Parashqevi stood as a firm anti-fascist throughout World War II, starting from the Italian invasion of 1939.
-Because of her anti-fascist views, she and her sister were sent to the Anhaltelager Dedinje camp near Belgrade by pro-Nazi units led by Xhaferr Deva.
+Because of her anti-fascist views, she and her sister were sent to the Banjica concentration camp near Belgrade by pro-Nazi units led by Xhaferr Deva.

 From 1931 to 1939 Parashqevi Qiriazi was named on the International Council of Honour of the Bible Lands Missions' Aid Society, alongside other Protestants such as John Henry House and Samuel Zwemer.

 She survived and returned to Tirana after the war, but she and her sister's family then faced further persecution.
 Because of his past affiliation with Zog, Kristo Dako was posthumously vilified by the communist regime, and the Kyrias families were forced out of Tirana.
 Parashqevi's two nephews (Sevasti's sons) would be imprisoned, and eventually one died in prison.

 The efforts of Albanian scholar Skënder Luarasi and woman politician Vito Kapo led eventually to the partial rehabilitation of the Kyrias sisters.
 Parashqevi died in Tirana on 17 December 1970.